 our question, how does a child learn?

 In a nutshell, educators have found these facts on how children learn:

 1. Through Other People

 The people that surround a child have a big impact on him.
 Children are like wet cement, anything placed upon him makes an impression.
-The personality of his teachers affects him.
-He learns from working and talking it the other members of his class and he even learns from himself.
+The personality of his teachers affect him.
+He learns from working and talking with the other members of his class and he even learns from himself.